gabeg805/Aria/README.md

 - Set limits on the default variable values

 - Be able to handle multiple bubbles being opened up at one time.

-- Create a .config file to hold default values.